 I dove into it more and realized that the leaders were making a little bit of commission from a lot of people on their team.
 So, whenever someone ordered in the organization or recruited someone, you got a little commission, and these leaders had, you know, 5000 to 20,000 people on their team.

 So I was like, this is what I want, because you got a residual income check every month from all the activity in your organization.
 I just had to build an organization which is gonna be hard to do because I didn’t have any friends left.
 They all left with the drinking.
 So I was like, how am I going to do network marketing?
-It’s for extroverts.
-It’s for social junkies.
-It’s for Facebook people that have 3000 friends, I was like, Alright, well, I’m gonna just start doing YouTube because that’s free, and if I do enough videos, people will start to sign up with me.
+It is for extroverts.
+It is for social media junkies.
+It is for Facebook people that have 3000 friends, I was like, Alright, well, I am gonna just start doing YouTube because that is free, and if I do enough videos, people will start to sign up with me in my MLM.

 Then I started blogging because the MLM trainers that I were watching all had blogs.
 After about two years of MLM blogging, I had 200 articles, maybe 200 videos at that time.